Cynanchum acuminatum

 What traditional systems uses this plant?

-Indigenous healers often prepare decoctions or infusions from the leaves and stems to alleviate digestive distress.
-In some local practices, the plant material is applied topically to wounds or skin irritations to promote healing.
-These historical applications rely on the plant's perceived bioactive properties to manage symptoms of fever and malaria.
+Indigenous healers often prepare decoctions or infusions from the stems and leaves to alleviate internal discomfort.
+In some cultural contexts, the plant is also applied topically to manage wounds or skin irritations.
+These historical applications rely on the plant's perceived bioactive properties to restore balance to the body.

-The specific methods of preparation vary significantly depending on the ethnic group and the intended medicinal outcome.
+The specific methods of preparation vary significantly depending on the local customs and the specific ailment being addressed.

 What are the pharmacological activities of Cynanchum acuminatum?